Skip to content

 print("wallet2 final cw20 MT balance: ", token_1.balance(address=str(wallet2.address())))

-If we paste the above code into the file script.py inside the project's directory, we can run it with:
+If you paste the above code into the file script.py inside the project's directory, you can run it with:

 jenesis run script.py